PAMinerva/paminerva.github.io/docs/LearnDirectX/A.02-Matrices.md

 ```
 <br>

-As you can see, **XMMATRIX** includes an **XMVECTOR** array, so we can’t use it as a class member.
+As you can see, **XMMATRIX** includes an **XMVECTOR** array, so we shouldn't use it as a class member.
 Fortunately, DirectXMath provides the following types which allow us to use matrices as class members.

 <br>